plum-umd/cmsc330-public/projects/p7/README.md

 ----------------
 The Controller class consists of a series of modules, each defining methods invoked by interactions with the server.
 The web server basically receives via the URLs described above, and arranges to invoke the relevant methods in these modules; you do not need to worry about these details.

-Below is the functionality of each module. **If a user is not permitted to perform an action the method should do no action and return false.**
+Below is the functionality of each module.
+All parameters are passed in as strings. **If a user is not permitted to perform an action the method should do no action and return false.**

 - Menu
   - `create_menu(name)` creates a new menu with the given name.